brotatotes/bht-automation/bht gen 3/Revelation/Chapter 3/Revelation 3 6 bht.md

 ## Debug Info
 ### Generation Details
-- Timestamp: 12-19-2023 21:40:06
+- Timestamp: 12-25-2023 20:34:27
 - Choicest Prompt: "choicest prompt v0.4"
 - BHT Prompt: "bht prompt v0.8"
 - Commentators: "Henry Alford, Jamieson-Fausset-Brown, Albert Barnes, Marvin Vincent, John Calvin, Philip Schaff, Archibald T. Robertson, John Gill, John Wesley"
-- BHT Word Count: 49
+- BHT Word Count: 94
-- BHT Commentary Usage: 50.0%
+- BHT Commentary Usage: 47.62%
-- BHT Quality Score: 0.8687660046343205
+- BHT Quality Score: 1.0672031526596886
 - Generate Attempts: 5 / 5
-- ChatGPT injected words (36):
+- ChatGPT injected words (63):
-	['a', 'addressed', 'all', 'and', 'are', 'become', 'by', 'church', 'david', 'ears', 'for', 'given', 'god', 'hear', 'holy', 'in', 'invitation', 'is', 'key', 'of', 'overcome', 'pillars', 'possessing', 'promise', 's', 'someone', 'temple', 'the', 'there', 'this', 'those', 'to', 'true', 'victorious', 'who', 'with']
+	['a', 'addresses', 'and', 'are', 'as', 'be', 'bring', 'but', 'call', 'can', 'church', 'citizenship', 'city', 'closing', 'common', 'david', 'declares', 'epistles', 'four', 'god', 'has', 'he', 'hear', 'heavenly', 'holy', 'humble', 'in', 'is', 'jews', 'key', 'last', 'made', 'name', 'of', 'on', 'one', 'open', 'overcome', 'pillar', 'pleases', 'profess', 's', 'satan', 'shut', 'signifying', 'statements', 'synagogue', 'temple', 'that', 'the', 'their', 'them', 'theme', 'themselves', 'this', 'those', 'to', 'true', 'who', 'will', 'with', 'world', 'written']
-- ChatGPT injected words (significant words only) (18):
+- ChatGPT injected words (significant words only) (33):
-	['addressed', 'church', 'david', 'ears', 'given', 'god', 'hear', 'holy', 'invitation', 'key', 'overcome', 'pillars', 'possessing', 'promise', 's', 'temple', 'true', 'victorious']
+	['addresses', 'bring', 'church', 'citizenship', 'city', 'closing', 'common', 'david', 'declares', 'epistles', 'god', 'hear', 'heavenly', 'holy', 'humble', 'jews', 'key', 'open', 'overcome', 'pillar', 'pleases', 'profess', 's', 'satan', 'shut', 'signifying', 'statements', 'synagogue', 'temple', 'theme', 'true', 'world', 'written']

 ### Logs
-- Attempt 1 BHT: The verse speaks of a church that is addressed by someone who is holy and true, possessing the key of David and the power to open and shut.
-For those who overcome, there is a promise of being made a pillar in the temple of God, belonging to the heavenly world, with the names of God and the holy city written on them as a sign of their heavenly citizenship.
-This promise is a general one, given to all who are victorious.
-The verse concludes with an invitation for those with ears to hear.
+- Attempt 1 BHT: He addresses the church as one who is holy and true; he has the key of David, and can open and shut as he pleases.
+He declares that he will bring those who profess to be Jews but are of Satan's synagogue to humble themselves.
+Those who overcome will be made a pillar in God's temple, with the name of God and the holy city written on them, signifying their citizenship in the heavenly world.
+This call to hear is a common theme in the closing statements of the four last Epistles.
-- 🔄 Revelation 3:6 (attempt 1, 94 words, 44.83% quotes quality score: 0.9909736549397345, V2 normalized quality score: 24.29, commentator tiers 1-3: 6.94%, 57.25%, 35.81%)
+- 🔄 Revelation 3:6 (attempt 1, 94 words, 47.62% quotes quality score: 1.0672031526596886, V2 normalized quality score: 26.83, commentator tiers 1-3: 1.23%, 69.74%, 29.03%)
 	- BHT WAS OVER 80 WORDS!
 	- LESS THAN 50.0% OF BHT WAS FROM QUOTES!
-	- 'VERSE' FOUND IN BHT!
-- Attempt 2 BHT: The church is addressed by someone holy and true, with the power to open and shut.
-If they overcome, they will become pillars in God's temple, bearing the names of God and the holy city as inhabitants of the heavenly world.
-This is a promise to all who are victorious.
-Those with ears should listen.
+- Attempt 2 BHT: He addresses the church as one who is holy and true, with the key of David to open and shut.
+Those who claim to be Jews but belong to Satan's synagogue will be humbled.
+Those who overcome will become pillars in God's temple, bearing the names of God and the holy city, indicating their heavenly citizenship.
+This call to hear is a recurring theme in the final Epistles of Revelation.
-- 🔄 Revelation 3:6 (attempt 2, 56 words, 48.84% quotes quality score: 0.919450154273501, V2 normalized quality score: 21.92, commentator tiers 1-3: 7.35%, 51.59%, 41.06%)
+- 🔄 Revelation 3:6 (attempt 2, 72 words, 39.22% quotes quality score: 1.0239305549542477, V2 normalized quality score: 25.39, commentator tiers 1-3: -0.28%, 73.96%, 26.32%)
 	- LESS THAN 50.0% OF BHT WAS FROM QUOTES!
+	- VERSE_REF FOUND IN BHT!
-- Attempt 3 BHT: The church is addressed by someone who is holy and true and possesses the key of David.
-For those who overcome, there is a promise of becoming pillars in God's temple, with the names of God and the holy city written on them.
-This promise is given to all who are victorious.
-The verse ends with an invitation for those with ears to hear.
+- Attempt 3 BHT: He addresses the church as one who is holy and true; he has the key of David, and can open and shut as he pleases.
+He declares that he will bring those who profess to be Jews but are of Satan's synagogue to humble themselves.
+Those who overcome will be made a pillar in God's temple, with the name of God and the holy city written on them, signifying their citizenship in the heavenly world.
+This call to hear is a common theme in the closing statements of the four last Epistles.
-- 🔄 Revelation 3:6 (attempt 3, 65 words, 47.73% quotes quality score: 0.9255836852360946, V2 normalized quality score: 22.12, commentator tiers 1-3: 1.78%, 60.76%, 37.46%)
+- 🔄 Revelation 3:6 (attempt 3, 94 words, 47.62% quotes quality score: 1.0672031526596886, V2 normalized quality score: 26.83, commentator tiers 1-3: 1.23%, 69.74%, 29.03%)
+	- BHT WAS OVER 80 WORDS!
 	- LESS THAN 50.0% OF BHT WAS FROM QUOTES!
-	- 'VERSE' FOUND IN BHT!
-- Attempt 4 BHT: The church is addressed by someone who is holy and true, possessing the power to open and shut.
-The promise to the victorious is to become pillars in God's temple, bearing the names of God and the holy city.
-It is a general promise for all who overcome.
-The invitation is for those with ears to hear.
+- Attempt 4 BHT: He addresses the church as one who is holy and true, with the key of David to open and shut.
+Those who claim to be Jews but belong to Satan's synagogue will be humbled.
+Those who overcome will become pillars in God's temple, bearing the names of God and the holy city, indicating their heavenly citizenship.
+This call to hear is a recurring theme in the final Epistles of Revelation.
-- 🔄 Revelation 3:6 (attempt 4, 58 words, 42.11% quotes quality score: 0.9008998863904893, V2 normalized quality score: 21.3, commentator tiers 1-3: 3.73%, 53.84%, 42.44%)
+- 🔄 Revelation 3:6 (attempt 4, 72 words, 39.22% quotes quality score: 1.0239305549542477, V2 normalized quality score: 25.39, commentator tiers 1-3: -0.28%, 73.96%, 26.32%)
 	- LESS THAN 50.0% OF BHT WAS FROM QUOTES!
-- Attempt 5 BHT: The church is addressed by someone who is holy and true, possessing the key of David.
-For those who overcome, there is a promise to become pillars in God's temple.
-This promise is given to all who are victorious.
-The invitation is for those with ears to hear.
+	- VERSE_REF FOUND IN BHT!
+- Attempt 5 BHT: He addresses the church as one who is holy and true; he has the key of David, and can open and shut as he pleases.
+He declares that he will bring those who profess to be Jews but are of Satan's synagogue to humble themselves.
+Those who overcome will be made a pillar in God's temple, with the name of God and the holy city written on them, signifying their citizenship in the heavenly world.
+This call to hear is a common theme in the closing statements of the four last Epistles.
-- 🔄 Revelation 3:6 (attempt 5, 49 words, 50.0% quotes quality score: 0.8687660046343205, V2 normalized quality score: 20.23, commentator tiers 1-3: 2.72%, 49.96%, 47.32%)
+- 🔄 Revelation 3:6 (attempt 5, 94 words, 47.62% quotes quality score: 1.0672031526596886, V2 normalized quality score: 26.83, commentator tiers 1-3: 1.23%, 69.74%, 29.03%)
+	- BHT WAS OVER 80 WORDS!
+	- LESS THAN 50.0% OF BHT WAS FROM QUOTES!
-- ✅ Revelation 3:6 bht prompt v0.8 (49 words, 50.0% quotes)
+- ✅ Revelation 3:6 bht prompt v0.8 (94 words, 47.62% quotes)
-- quality score: 0.8687660046343205, V2 normalized quality score: 20.23, commentator tiers 1-3: 2.72%, 49.96%, 47.32%)
+- quality score: 1.0672031526596886, V2 normalized quality score: 26.83, commentator tiers 1-3: 1.23%, 69.74%, 29.03%)